Start your free &

 2. a National Redress Scheme claim.

 Each claim is different.
 There are advantages and disadvantages to each.
-We give further details of that below.
+Further details about each type of claim are provided below.

 What is a civil abuse compensation claim and what can I claim?

-A civil claim for abuse compensation involves making a legal claim (called a common law claim) against the perpetrator of the abuse and/or the institution, government body, or organisation that introduced you to them.
+A civil claim for abuse compensation involves making a legal claim (called a common law claim).
+This is a claim against the perpetrator of the abuse and/or the institution, government body, or organisation that introduced you to them.

 Proof:

-You need to prove that the events occurred and that you suffered a physical or mental health injury as a result of that.
+You need to prove that the events occurred.
+You also need to prove that you suffered a physical or mental health injury as a result.

 In a civil child abuse compensation claim, the institution will only be found responsible if you can show:

-1. that you’re suffering resulted from the institution’s actions or from their failure to take appropriate steps to prevent ongoing misconduct; and
+1. that your suffering resulted from the institution’s actions or from their failure to take appropriate steps to prevent ongoing misconduct; and

 2. that they knew of or should have been aware of the misconduct.